This factsheet is for people who owe an amount of money to someone as a result of a judgment made against them by the Magistrates’ Court.

 What is the benefit of entering into an instalment order?

-If you enter into an instalment order, the creditor cannot take assets from you or enforce the judgment in any other way.
-An instalment order can be made for payment of the judgment alone or the judgment and penalty interest on the judgment.
+If you enter into an instalment order, the creditor cannot take assets from you or enforce the judgment in any other way whilst it is in place and being complied with.
+An instalment order can be made providing for payment of the judgment alone, or both the judgment and penalty interest on the judgment.

 Can I object to an instalment order?